Mt. Gox bitcoin exchanges’ Karpeles appeals conviction

 TOKYO — Mark Karpeles, who headed Mt.
 Gox, a Japan-based bitcoin exchange that went bankrupt after a massive hacking, is appealing his conviction on charges of manipulating electronic data.

-Karpeles’ lawyer Nobuyasu Ogata said Friday his client had merely tried to reduce the risks for Mt.
+Karpeles’ lawyer Nobuyasu Ogata said Friday his client was just trying to reduce risks for Mt.
 Gox users.

 The Tokyo District Court cleared Karpeles earlier this month of embezzlement and breach of trust charges, handing him a suspended sentence, meaning he wouldn’t have to serve jail time.